openstack/neutron/doc/source/admin/config-ovsfwdriver.rst

 * Kernel version 3.3, but less than 4.3, does not include *conntrack* support and requires building the OVS modules.

+It also requires the conntrack kernel module(s) to be loaded, which varies depending on the kernel version.

+* Kernel version 4.19 or newer requires the *nf_conntrack* module.
+* Kernel versions 4.18 or older require the *nf_conntrack_ipv4* and *nf_conntrack_ipv6* modules.

 Enable the native OVS firewall driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~